-Structured arrays are designed for low-level manipulation of structured data, for example, for interpreting binary blobs.
-Structured datatypes are designed to mimic 'structs' in the C language, making them also useful for interfacing with C code.
-For these purposes, numpy supports specialized features such as subarrays and nested datatypes, and allows manual control over the memory layout of the structure.
+Structured datatypes are designed to be able to mimic 'structs' in the C language, and share a similar memory layout.
+They are meant for interfacing with C code and for low-level manipulation of structured buffers, for example for interpreting binary blobs.
+For these purposes they support specialized features such as subarrays, nested datatypes, and unions, and allow control over the memory layout of the structure.

-For simple manipulation of tabular data other pydata projects, such as pandas, xarray, or DataArray, provide higher-level interfaces that may be more suitable.
-These projects may also give better performance for tabular data analysis because the C-struct-like memory layout of structured arrays can lead to poor cache behavior.
+Users looking to manipulate tabular data, such as stored in csv files, may find other pydata projects more suitable, such as xarray, pandas, or DataArray.
+These provide a high-level interface for tabular data analysis and are better optimized for that use.
+For instance, the C-struct-like memory layout of structured arrays in numpy can lead to poor cache behavior in comparison.